zanemyers/Flybox/docs/overview.md

 ### 🐞 Known Issues

-- Must run headless in Docker
+- Requires running headless in Docker.
-- Summarization can be flakey depending on prompt or ai model
+- Summarization may be inconsistent depending on the prompt or AI model.
-- Summarization is slow
+- Summarization can be slow.

+## 🗺️ SiteScout

+Keeps your FishTales starter file up to date by comparing it with ShopReel results.

+### 🔍 Features

+- Supports using two Excel files as input.
+- Compares websites collected from a ShopReel run with the FishTales starter file.
+- Identifies new or missing sites.
+- Appends new sites to the FishTales starter file to maintain an up-to-date configuration.